Andy Pattison, M.P.A.

 Visiting Instructor, MPPA Program

 His research interests include: local climate and sustainability policy, policy process theories, the role of science and technical information in policy-making, and issues of urban social equity.
-He has presented at many national academic conferences and published articles in: Environmental Science & Policy, the Journal of Industrial Ecology, and the Canadian Political Science Review.
-He has articles forthcoming in Society & Natural Resources and Policy Studies Journal, as well as a chapter in a forthcoming book on climate change and issues of urban race, class, and gender inequalities which he wrote with his wife, a Sociology PhD candidate at UCSB.
+He has presented at many national academic conferences and published articles in: Policy Studies Journal, Environmental Science & Policy, the Journal of Industrial Ecology, and the Canadian Political Science Review.
+He has articles forthcoming in Society & Natural Resources, as well as a chapter in a forthcoming book on "World Turning: Race, Class, Gender, and Global Climate Change/An Intersectional and Interdisciplinary Approach to Global Climate Change" which he wrote with his wife, a Sociology PhD candidate at UCSB.
 He’ll be defending his dissertation in 2014.

 In addition to his academic work, Andy has worked on dozens of state and national political campaigns.
 In 2009 he was a fellow in the Center for Progressive Leadership's State Political Fellows Program and the Denver Community Leadership Forum.
 For years Andy also served on the Board of Directors of New Era Colorado, a non-profit organization dedicated to fostering political awareness and activity among young adults in Colorado, and the Board of Directors of Colorado Conservation Voters, a non-profit organization that works to educate the public about the conservation positions of candidates and elected official and to hold elected officials accountable for their environmental records.